wmurphyrd/cleaningdataproject/README.md

 The data set contains many repeat observations for each subject and each activity.
 In this step, the repeats are aggregated and replaced with the average of the individual values.
 This is accomplished with the plyr package using ddplyr to hande the split-apply-combine process and numcolwise to apply the aggregation function to each signal.

-The average aggregation is appleed to both the mean and standard devation signal types that are included, creating grand means and mean standard deviations.
+The average aggregation is applied to both the mean and standard devation signal types that are included, creating grand means and mean standard deviations.
 This data is output to the file "tidy AccelerometerDataAggregate.txt" and contains 180 observations for 66 signals.
 Each observation is labeled with subject number and activity type.